vbrh-immalle/ButtonExampleRefactoredToClasses/README.md

+# In this branch (`noinheritance`)

+In this version we don't use inheritance.

+As a consequence there is more duplication in `RectButton` and `CircleButton`.

+We also added a few more access specifiers (`public`, `private`).
+`protected` is not used anymore since there is no more inheritance.

+# Original

 We started from this standard Processing example : https://processing.org/examples/button.html and refactored (albeit with slightly different mechanics for choosing the background-color) it into an objected-oriented design with an abstract `Button`-class and 2 inheriting classes :